bdavidxyz/bootrails_blocks/README.md

 Bootstrap is perfect when you have to ship quickly and you have no designer.
 Tailwind is awesome.
 I'm aware the Rails community is now using Tailwind a lot, however it comes with many limitations, notably the lack of dynamic UI components.

 The good news is : the very last version of Bootstrap (v5) is heavily inspired from Tailwind, so you can have the best of both world.

+## Inspiration comes from

+ - Froala design blocks : combine blocks to get things done
+ - Clean and elegant atmosphere from nextjs.org and panelbear.com

 ## License